-when they heard that Paul and Silas were Romans, they were afraid To be a Roman meant to be a legal citizen of the Empire.
+when they heard that Paul and Silas were Romans, they were afraid they heard ... they were afraid

+To be a Roman meant to be a legal citizen of the Empire.
 Citizenship provided freedom from torture and the right to a fair trial.
 The city leaders were afraid that more important Roman authorities might learn how the city leaders had mistreated Paul and Silas.